Bharathraj5002/Portfolio/README.md

 - Always use your own GitHub repository for GitHub Actions to function.
 - Ensure all secrets are set correctly.
-- Docker and Docker Compose must be installed on your EC2 instance.
+- Docker must be installed on your EC2 instance.
 - Run Terraform once per deployment unless destroying/recreating the instance.

 ***